Ah, the Internet. How it has made our world infinitely smaller and our memory banks similarly unnecessary.

 When you stay at an RV park, they almost always advertise “Free WiFi” these days.
 It’s an amenity as sought after as water, electric and sewage, and nowadays more common than even a cable TV hookup.

 But advertised and reliable are drastically different.
-I’ve found that most RV parks have very, very poor internet access.
+Most RV parks have very, very poor internet access.
 Not always the case, sure, but nearly always.

 When you find it, WiFi in campgrounds and hotels is a luxury, but it’s not a reliable connection for those of us who depend upon the web for our livelihood.